MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Norway/how-to-import-and-post-ocr-payments.md

 ---
     title: How to Import and Post OCR Payments
-    description: Before you can receive optical character recognition (OCR) payments, you must make the following preparations:
+    description: Before you can receive optical character recognition (OCR) payments, you must make certain preparations.

     documentationcenter: ''
     author: SorenGP